LLM Governance and Law in a Digital Society

-Students who have a LLB may be considered for admission to the LLM Governance and Law in Digital Society after following a Pre-LLM or a Summer Pre-LLM.
-The deadline for the Pre-LLM is 15th January 2021, the regular Pre-LLM 1st June 2021.
+Students who have a LLB may be considered for admission to the LLM Governance and Law in Digital Society after following a Pre-LLM or a Winter Pre-LLM.
+The preliminary deadline for the Winter Pre-LLM is 15th January 2021, the regular Pre-LLM 1st June 2021.

 From HBO to LLM

-Students who have a Dutch HBO Bachelor LLB, or closely related, or a bachelor’s degree certificate of a programme with an emphasis on Public administration can apply to be admitted to the LLM Governance and Law in Digital Society Sustainable Entrepreneurship after following a Pre-LLM.
-The deadline for admission to this Pre-LLM is June 1st 2020.
+Students who have a Dutch HBO Bachelor LLB, or closely related, or a bachelor’s degree certificate of a programme with an emphasis on Public administration can apply to be admitted to the LLM Governance and Law in Digital Society after following a Pre-LLM.
+The deadline for admission to this Pre-LLM is 1st June 2021.